Coronavirus (COVID-19) Preparedness Information Learn More

 Hospice and Palliative Care

-Home care services are provided by Haywood Hospice and Palliative Care.
+Home care services are provided by the LHC Group's Haywood Hospice and Palliative Care.

 Hospice is a special way of caring for patients and families coping with life-limiting illness.
 Those needs can be met with the compassion and expertise of Haywood Hospice and Palliative Care.
 Professionals and volunteers are available to help you and your family during this time.